olimsaidov/research/evolution-analysis/diagrams/stakeholder-ecosystem.md

 # Stakeholder Ecosystem Diagram

 ## Overview
-This diagram visualizes the complex ecosystem of stakeholders in the Jarima platform, showing their relationships, interactions, and value exchanges.
+This diagram visualizes the complex ecosystem of stakeholders in the E-Jarima platform, showing their relationships, interactions, and value exchanges.
 It demonstrates how the platform creates a multi-sided marketplace connecting citizens, government, businesses, and developers.

 ## Ecosystem Diagram